 - The likelihood that the applicant is committed to the horror genre;

 - The likelihood that the applicant will contribute to the development of the genre, including increasing and/or broadening our readership;

 - The Education Plan the applicant has submitted;

 - The financial need of the applicant; and

 - The broad interests of the HWA and the horror genre

 - On winning a Scholarship a writer should have regard to implementing their Education Plan in spending the Scholarship monies.
-Actual spend must be in accordance with the following process:
+Expenditures must be in accordance with the following process:

-- Only expenditures that comply with Rule 10 are eligible (whether or not the expense appeared in the applicants’ Education Plan);
+- Only expenditures that comply with Rules 9 and 10 are eligible (whether or not the expense appeared in the applicants’ Education Plan);

 - If the expenditure appeared in their Education Plan and is eligible the applicant will ask the Treasurer to make payment on their behalf; or they will seek reimbursement from the Treasurer for a payment they have made, providing receipts for that expenditure (noting that no payments made before the Scholarship was announced may be reimbursed under any circumstances).
 Under no circumstances will advances or prepayments be made direct to the Scholarship winner – where the HWA contribution is only part of a payment being made the applicant must either seek reimbursement; or the HWA will make a co-payment with the applicant);